What Capacity Air Fryer Do I Need?

 - You may be tempted to go for a bigger air fryer than needed however, bear in mind that a larger air fryer can take up a lot of countertop space.

 - The last thing you want to be doing is to be moving the air fryer from a cupboard to the countertop space and back.

 - What are your dietary needs or preferences?

 - Love to have meat on the bone that are of irregular shapes and bulky then you might need a bigger air fryer so that it can fit in the basket.

 To make things easy, I have grouped the different sizes in 4 categories.

 Now let’s take a look at what each size can do!

 Cooking with these small air fryers is a breeze and will accommodate any busy lifestyle.

-Small air fryers usually range between 1 to 3 Quarts (0.95 to 2.8 Liters) of food capacity.
-For the 1 Quarts (0.95 Liters) air fryers you should be able to fit 1 small chicken breast with some fries on the side in one cooking session.
-The 2 to 3 Quarts (1.9 to 2.8 Liters) air fryers generally fit 2 chicken breasts or 4-6 chicken wings in one cooking session.
+Small air fryers usually range between 1 to 3 Quarts (0.95 to 2.8 Litres) of food capacity.
+For the 1 Quarts (0.95 Litres) air fryers you should be able to fit 1 small chicken breast with some fries on the side in one cooking session.
+The 2 to 3 Quarts (1.9 to 2.8 Litres) air fryers generally fit 2 chicken breasts or 4-6 chicken wings in one cooking session.

 The small air fryers are great for making snacks and light meals which are quick and easy with no mess.
 They are also a good alternative to the microwave for reheating food as they heat up really quickly and keep the food juicy on the inside.